Kashish-Kumari12/Chat-Room/README.md

 # Chat-Room
 Basically this is a simple chat room to show how chat will have and saved in our real time systems.

+# All Coding Part of React Present on Master Branch

 # Clone Repository
 this is public repository so you can clone Copy the repository's clone URL.
 You can usually find this on the repository's webpage or by clicking the "Clone" or "Code" button on the repository hosting platform (such as GitHub, GitLab, or Bitbucket).